martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 to identify a common ECHConfig fail.

-Servers MAY continue to advertise QUIC Protected Initials in its Server Handshake Version Information, even if shared secret extraction failed, to avoid tracking state as to which clients have failed such extraction.
-This does not effect the Version Downgrade mechanism, which is executed by servers.
+Servers MAY continue to advertise QUIC Protected Initials in its Server Handshake Version Information, even if shared secret extraction failed.
+However, they SHOULD track the clients to which they have recently sent Version Negotiation packets as a result of key mismatch, as this is important to server detection of injected Version Negotiation packets.

 Note that QUIC version 1 is not compatible with QUIC Protected Initials, as it does not contain the information necessary to generate subsequent Initial